Did you Frolf today?Describe Ribbit King here.

 , travels the galaxy across five planets—Ribbetopia, Lavatron, Techtron, Frosticle and Hypnotron—on a mission to play the Frolf Tournament to become the Frolf Champion, or Ribbit King

 , win the Super Ribbinite and return back home.
 Along the way, he and Picwick meet Sluggy, the manager and 'referee', who mans the Frolf Utility Vehicle (or F.U.V. for short).
-After this storyline is completed, there is a second one to be played when you reload your game data after the credits have rolled, though it's best if we leave that one for you to find out for yourself.
+After this storyline is completed, a second storyline with a different framing device and harder enemies becomes playable.

 If you're not bothered about the story (which is single-player-only), you can play the Vs. mode which ranges from 1–4 players, though you have to play through the story mode in order to have a full set of characters.